mixmastamyk/yamlweb/readme.rst

 There are still a few awkward issues to address in the conversion, though I've already squashed the majority.
-I've had to deactivate a few of the features of YAML/PyYAML since there are just too many.
+I've had to deactivate a few of the features of YAML/PyYAML since there are so many.
 For example flow syntax.

 There are still a few places where the # character has to be quoted in CSS, for example as a remaining problem.